ryanggrey/Chip8EmulatorPackage/README.md

 # Chip 8 Emulator Swift Package

 A Chip-8 emulator Swift package.
+For use in macOS, iOS, watchOS and tvOS projects.

 This package implements the core functionality of a Chip-8 emulator in Swift.
 It contains no platform UI elements and this is left to a consumer projects to implement.